jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-2/index.md

 As in regular expressions, the postfix `+` denotes one-or-more of the previous symbol.
 In plain English, this rule states, "a `query` symbol is made up of one or more `expr` symbols."

-There are three sorts of `expr`: a plain `str` (quoted and unquoted, to permit characters that would otherwise be reserved), a `chip` (`+key:value`), and a `group` (parentheses around an `expr`.)
+There are three sorts of `expr`: a plain `str` (unquoted and quoted, the latter to permit characters that would otherwise be reserved), a `chip` (`+key:value`), and a `group` (parentheses around an `expr`.)
 Following the convention of borrowing from regular expressions, we can use the pipe character to denote an "or" relationship, and express that as:

 ```
 expr              -> str | group | chip
 ```

-Hold on, though — all of the members of `expr` can be combined with boolean operators.
-So our rule for boolean operators comes first, where a boolean can be a single expression, or two expressions joined with a boolean operator:
+Hold on, though — all of the members of `expr` can be combined with binary expressions.
+So our rule for binary expressions comes first, where a binary can be a single expression, or two expressions joined with an operator:

 ```
-query             -> boolean+
+query             -> binary+
-boolean           -> expr ('AND' | 'OR' | 'NOT' expr)*
+binary            -> expr ('AND' | 'OR' | 'NOT' expr)*
 expr              -> str | group | chip
 ```